 Students admitted to the proposed Master of Science in Academic Advising must apply to the KSU Graduate School and be admitted as degree-seeking students.
 Admission decisions will be based on a combination of factors, including prior academic achievement, the nature of students' academic preparation, and the relatedness of the program's offering to students' goals.
 In general, a student with a bachelor's degree with a cumulative grade point average of at least 3.0 from an accredited institution can expect to be admitted to the proposed master's degree program.
 Students who have successfully completed the Graduate Certificate in Academic Advising would, upon application, be admitted to the proposed master's degree program.
-Students who have a cumulative grade point average below a 3.0 would be required to submit Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores.
+Students who have completed only a bachelor's degree and have a cumulative grade point average below a 3.0 would be required to submit Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores.